 MEET OUR TEAM

-Co-Owner of Middlesex Educational Services
+Owner of Middlesex Educational Services

 Silvana is passionate about learning.
 She believes education is the key to success and with hard work and support all children can reach any goal they set for themselves.
 She coaches students in academic, social, emotional and behavioral strategies.
-She focuses on understanding student’s complex academic and social difficulties.
+She focuses on understanding student’s complex academic, behavioral, and social difficulties.
 She serves as a consultant to parents, providing educational and behavioral support.

 Special Education Consultant and Advocate

-Donna Schilke is a retired administrator with a wealth of knowledge and leadership experience.
+Donna Schilke, MS, SYC is a retired administrator with a wealth of knowledge and leadership experience.
 She has a warm and caring presence and families find comfort in her guidance.
 She is a positive influence during PPTs and in advocating for children.
 Donna began her educational leadership as a special education teacher in 1989 and in 2002 was appointed assistant principal for Glastonbury Public Schools.
 In 2005, she served as the districts Special Education Director and in 2006 principal Smith Middle School.
 She was awarded principal of the year in 2011.
 She was also the recipient of the Connecticut Association of Schools (CAS) Citation award, the associations highest honor, in 2012.
 Donna has been an active member of CAS since 2002, serving on seven diverse committees and boards.
 In 2014, she became the CAS President.
 Upon retiring, she she joined CAS full time as the Assistant Executive Director.
 Within her role at CAS, she proved to be a visionary leader and tirelessly advocated for Connecticut’s middle level schools.
-Donna in an independent consultant and available for parent support, consultation regarding 504 plans, review of Individual Educational Plans (IEPs), review of testing and assessments, advocacy during any and all school meetings including Planning and Placement Team meetings, 504s and team meetings.
+Donna is an independent consultant and available for parent support, consultation regarding 504 plans, review of Individual Educational Plans (IEPs), review of testing and assessments, advocacy during any and all school meetings including Planning and Placement Team meetings, 504s and team meetings.
 She serves as a liaison between school and parent, and much more.